ThomasHepworth/analytical-platform-iam/modules/role/README.md

-# Role module
+# AWS Module Role

-This folder contains a Terraform module that defines the infra that:
+This module:

-* creates a role in a remote AWS account
+- Creates role in a remote account
-* that an authorized user/role in the Landing AWS account can AssumeRole into.
-(That user/role in the Landing AWS account is created by the [assume module](../assume) )
+- Allows attaching a role policy document to resulting role
+- Allows attaching a role policy by specifying the policy's arn